 With regard to inventions, the inventor must be a natural person and in principle the person who originally made the invention has the right to obtain a patent.
-However, with regard to employee inventions, if an employer makes certain arrangements, such as preparing internal rules for employee inventions before an invention is made, the employer is entitled to be vested with the right from the beginning or receive the right to obtain a patent.
-On the other hand, the employer has to provide reasonable benefit to the employee.
-This is called the employee invention system.
+However, with regard to employee inventions,77 if an employer makes certain arrangements, such as preparing internal rules for

-70 For instance, when a joint owner itself creates copies of the original work for business purposes, in principle consent is required.
+73 For instance, when a joint owner itself creates copies of the original work for business purposes, in principle consent is required.

-71 On the other hand, as with patent rights, if a copyright is infringed, a joint owner is allowed to request injunctive relief and compensation without the consent of the other co-owners (Copyright Act article 117(1)).
+74 On the other hand, as with patent rights, if a copyright is infringed, a joint owner is allowed to request injunctive relief and compensation without the consent of the other co-owners (Copyright Act article 117[1]).

-72 In particular, it is difficult to collect information on the internal arrangements and rules of the other party to the joint R&D agreement.
-With regard to copyrights, the Copyright Act has a work for hire system in which an employer can obtain the copyright of its employee without any established internal rule.
+75 In particular, it is difficult to collect information on the internal arrangements and rules of the other party to the joint R&D agreement.
+With regard to copyrights, the Copyright Act has a work for hire system in which an employer can obtain the copyright of its employee without any established internal rule (see VI.D.2.).
 This means that transferring copyright from the employees of one party to the R&D agreement to the other party is less problematic.